snap-one/docs-driverworks-introduction/source/includes/1_introduction/_6-COMMUNICATION.md

 A DriverWorks driver written for this particular receiver needs to contain the IR codes needed to control it.
 Your job as a driver developer will be to obtain these IR codes for the device your driver will control.
 When a user picks up a Control4 remote or navigates to the receiver and selects it, it executes the appropriate IR Code associated with On – from within the driver.

 The DriverWorks SDK includes rich set of APIs.
-Here is our SendIR API documentation.
+For example, here is our SendIR API documentation.

 ## SendIR